2019 Citi Open – Men's doubles

-Jamie Murray and Bruno Soares were the defending champions, but chose not to participate together.
-Murray played alongside his brother Andy but lost in the quarterfinals to Raven Klaasen and Michael Venus.
+Jamie Murray and Bruno Soares were the defending doubles champions, but chose not to participate together.
+Jamie played alongside his brother Andy but lost in the quarterfinals to Raven Klaasen and Michael Venus.
 Soares teamed up with Mate Pavić but lost in the first round to Jean-Julien Rojer and Horia Tecău.

-Klaasen and Venus went on to win the title, defeating Rojer and Tecău in the final, 3−6, 6−3, [10−2].
+The third-seeded team of Klaasen and Venus went on to win the title, defeating Rojer and Tecău in the final, 3−6, 6−3, [10−2].